Nitestack/dotfiles/README.md

 - **PowerShell Profile**: Customized PowerShell profile with a styled prompt, optimized history settings, aliases, and various Linux utilities ported over to PowerShell for enhanced productivity

+- **Komorebi Configuration**: Customizations and tweaks for the tiling window manager (extension to the [Desktop Window Manager](https://docs.microsoft.com/en-us/windows/win32/dwm/dwm-overview))

 ---

 And more to discover.